JcoProjectTeam/JcoProjectPage/papers/pages/Soft querying GeoJSON documents within the J-CO framework.md

 | [Dataset folder](/papers/dataset/4.%20Soft%20querying%20GeoJSON%20documents%20within%20the%20J-CO%20framework/) | Dedicated dataset folder for soft GeoJSON querying examples (currently empty - uses GeoJSON documents from various sources) | |

 ## SCRIPTS

+Below are the scripts updated to version 4.0 of the JCoQL+ parser.

 | Script | Description | Last Tested |
 | -------- | ----------- | ----------- |
 | [1.
 J-CO-QL query that selects features from a GeoJSON document](/papers/scripts/4.%20Soft%20querying%20GeoJSON%20documents%20within%20the%20J-CO%20framework/1.%20J-CO-QL%20query%20that%20selects%20features%20from%20a%20Geo-%20JSON%20document) | Basic J-CO-QL query for selecting features from GeoJSON documents within the framework | |